-- Apply current research on learning and innovative teaching practices that support student-centered learning
+- Consulting with faculty to solve instructional problems by applying current research on learning and innovative teaching practices that support student-centered learning.

 To accomplish the above, we foster a spirit of collaboration, service, and outreach, as well as advocate for university policies that further our mission.